Migrating to AWS? We’ve outlined several best practices and strategies to follow as you embark on your cloud migration journey.

 What is an AWS Center of Excellence?

 AWS originated the CCoE concept, and it has been adopted by many organizations with a cloud presence.
 A CCoE is a cross-functional team ideally consisting of 3-5 members charged with building a framework of processes, standards, and best practices for the company’s cloud operations.
 It also leads the organization as a whole through the cloud adoption and migration journey.
 AWS provides guidance for structuring an effective CCoE and the principles for a successful cloud transformation.

 Create and share a cloud governance model

-Security and compliance are typically the number one concern for organizations moving to the cloud.
+Typically, security and compliance are the number one concern for organizations moving to the cloud.
 Implementing a cloud governance framework is critical for ensuring both.
 Cloud governance extends IT governance to address the inherent risks of running a business in the cloud — although the third-party services’ hosted infrastructures are secure, the assets deployed on them can be at risk if proper configurations and access controls aren’t implemented.

 [Related Reading: Managing Cloud Migration Security]

 A cloud governance model outlines the roles, policies, responsibilities, objectives, technologies, structures, budgets, and other components that define how your organization uses cloud services.
 To begin creating a governance framework, AWS suggests asking questions like “How many AWS accounts should I have?,” “Who will have access to what?,” and “How will I grant that access?”
-Let those answers guide the creation of a set of rules around what software and services can be used, how to use the cloud securely, and so on.
+Let those answers guide the creation of a rules set around what software and services can be used, how to use the cloud securely, and so on.

 Train staff around AWS